 Tetraploid arils would be expected to produce fertile seedlings when crossed with the 48-chromosome bearded irises or with I. pumila, thus bypassing the sterility barriers that arise when the diploid arils are used.
-There are a few tetraploid aril hybrids with some oncocyclus ancestry, of which 'Persian Pansy' is perhaps the best known example.
+There are a few tetraploid aril hybrids with some oncocyclus ancestry, of which 'Persian Pansy' is an early example.
 In the 1970s and 1980s, John Holden and Sam Norris used colchicine to induce tetraploidy in oncocyclus and oncogelia hybrids.The process is a difficult one, as many seedlings either die or revert to the diploid state.
 Eventually, though, a number of tetraploid seedlings of mostly oncocyclus ancestry were produced, and a small handful were named and registered.

 It is unlikely that anyone will take up the work with colchicine again soon, so expanding the genetic base of this family requires crossing diploids with the available tetraploids, and hoping for an unreduced gamete or a triploid seedling with enough fertility to continue the line.
 This is extremely important work, not only to facilitate arilbred breeding, but because the oncocycli have very narrow habitats in a region of the world threatened by war and development.